Introducing the CLIMATE NUREMBERG HUMOR SECTION

 “Science needs women… to do the jobs scientists won’t,” he said, paraphrasing his reputed patron George W. Bush to clamorous applause.

-“We glorify our scientists every day, and rightly so, but the work women do for science matters every bit as much—literally.
-So we should obviously set aside one day a year to recognize them.”
+“We glorify our scientists every day, and rightly so, but the work women do for science matters every bit as much.
+So we should obviously set aside one day a year to notice it.”

 A model workplace

 Pachauri then offered some other insights into the success story of TERI as one of the most female-friendly science campuses in India (if not the entire climate world).

 Respect for personal space, he argued, is paramount—especially in a country where women still put up with daily sexualization and objectification from men who barely worship them.